cuspycode/jpa-crypt/README.md

 The master password is stored in `WEB-INF/config.properties`.
 This is just for convenience when trying it out.
 The file path can be reconfigured by editing `ContextListener.java`.

+## Security note

+This example code uses H2 version 1.4.196 as the database.
+That H2 version is vulnerable to CVE-2021-42392 if the H2 console servlet is deployed and made available without security constraints to random dudes on the Internet.
+So don't do that.